Tom's Diet & Supplements

 Low RDA for D3

 Now check this sh*t out.
-Forgive the obscenity, but this is actually obscene, and we should consider maybe waking up to it.
+(Forgive the obscenity, but this is actually obscene, and we should recognize it is so.)
 It is an actual, genocidal (and racist) scandal, under our noses, right now, today, in the US, with you very probably as one of its direct victims, and most of the fat, diabetic, cancerous, flu-damaged, or sickly people in the US as highly and personally hurt and damaged by this scandal, and the insufficient public response to it, which by now is totally clear and proven.
 Here's the story, first as an overview, then with the details and links to the papers which you can read yourself.

 So the US Recommended Daily Allowance RDA (for adults) for Vitamin D3 is 600IU, according to Harvard.
 I can't believe they haven't updated it.